wuwtBeyond/wuwtBeyond.github.io/.github/ISSUE_TEMPLATE/bug_report.md

   the theme, customized _config.yml, added your own posts, and started up a Jekyll server locally.

-  If an error occurred on GitHub Pages when pushing, please test a local version following these setup instructions: https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/
+  If an error occurred on GitHub Pages when pushing, please test.md a local version following these setup instructions: https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/